 Modify the last paragraph of 10.26.3 (D3.1 page 23 lines 55-65) as shown:

+An AP or PCP may advertise support for the Solicited PAD procedure by setting the Solicited PAD field of the Extended Capabilities element to 1 in its Beacon and Probe Response frames.

+When dot11SolicitedPADActivated is true, a non-AP STA sends Probe Request frames with a Service Hash element, which includes one or more service hashes generated from the service name(s) of the service(s) that the non-AP STA is requesting, to an AP or PCP.
+The Probe Request frames shall have address 1 field sets to PAD Multicast Address and address 3 field set to PAD BSSID.

+When dot11SolicitedPADActivated is true, an AP or PCP that receives Probe Request frames shall respond with a Probe Response that includes Service Hint element or Service Advertisment element, if the address 1 and address 3 in the Probe Request are the PAD Multicast Address and PAD BSSID address of the STA.

-When dot11SolicitedPADActivated is true, an AP or PCP shall verify if there are any service matching those in the received Probe Request frame.
+If Service Advertisement element is included in the Probe Response frame, the AP or PCP shall verify if there are any services matching those in the received Probe Request frame.
 The matching of service is based on the service hash value in the Service Hash field of the Service Hash element matches to the corresponding service hash value of the service in which the AP or PCP is offering.
-If the AP or PCP determines there is one or more matching services, the AP or PCP shall respond with a Probe Response frame with the Service Advertisement element containing a Basic Service Information Descriptor field for each matching service.
+If the AP or PCP determines there is one or more matched services, the AP or PCP shall respond with a Probe Response frame with the Service Advertisement element containing a Basic Service Information Descriptor field for each matching service.
 The requesting non-AP STA shall process the Service Advertisement element in the received Probe Response frame to determine if any received service name matches with a service name that the non-AP STA is requesting and the corresponding instance names.

-If there is a matching service name, the non-AP STA may decide to proceed with the ANQP-SD procedure (10.26.4 (ANQP-SD procedure) or authentication and association procedure (10.3 (STA authentication and association)) based on the nature of the service (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)), the details of which are out of the scope of this standard.
+If there is a matched service name, the non-AP STA may decide to proceed with the PAD ANQP procedure (10.26.4 (PAD ANQP procedure) or authentication and association procedure (10.3 (STA authentication and association)) based on the nature of the service (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)), the details of which are out of the scope of this standard.

+If Service Hint element is included in the Probe Response frame, the AP or PCP is not required to perform service matching with those services in the received Probe Request frame.
+The requesting non-AP STA shall determine the bit positions of the Bloom Filter Bit Array field in which the non-AP STA is searching, and verify if there are any matched services based on the matching of the corresponding bit positions of the of the Bloom Filter Bit Array field of the Service Hint element.
+If there is a matched service, the non-AP STA may determine to proceed with PAD ANQP procedure ( 10.26.4 (PAD ANQP procedure), or authentication and association procedure (10.3 (STA authentication and association)) based on the perceived false positive probability and the nature of the service (see examples illustrated in AA.1 (Preassociation discovery usage scenarios)), the details of which are out of the scope of this standard.

 Modify 10.26.4 (D3.1 page 23 line 52 through page 24 line 15) as shown:

-10.26.4 ANQP-SD procedure
+10.26.4 PAD ANQP procedure